This is the second in a series of posts in which we work step-by-step through installing, configuring, and running our new sample applications.

 Save the file.

-If your application loaded successfully you will see a screen like this:
+If your application loaded successfully, you will see this screen:

-The should load a detail page with information taken from an ExplanationOfBenefit resource.
+This should load a detail page with information taken from an

 As always, we welcome your comments and feedback.
 Just head over to the Google Support Forum and post a message there.